xqinx/xobdox/docs/build.md

 * If you'd like to change any key mappings, modify the keymap file in `app/boards/shields/xobdox/xobdox.keymap` according to zmk's key code [definitions](https://zmk.dev/docs/codes)
-* compile each side's firmware seperately you might need to setup your build environment following instructions [here](https://zmk.dev/docs/development/setup)
+* compile each side's firmware separately you might need to setup your build environment following instructions [here](https://zmk.dev/docs/development/setup)
   ```shell